BalajiJ234/expense-tracker/README.md

   ### `map()`
   - Why should you add the special "key" prop to list JSX elements?
-    - > It's requered for React to correctly identity and update(if needed) the list elements.
+    - > It's required for React to correctly identity and update(if needed) the list elements.
 It's a unique identification criteria for every element.